 It seems obvious to me that we have to question assumptions about teaching and learning math — especially in the face of overwhelming evidence that something is very very wrong.

-What follows is my understanding of what Dr. Kamii shared with the teachers at New City Schools about teaching math to young children.
+What follows is my understanding of what Dr. Kamii shared with these teachers about teaching math to young children.
 These are not direct quotes, and I hope I got the gist of what she meant while discussing a complex subject.